AFLplusplus/AFLplusplus/gcc_plugin/README.whitelist.md

 but it might lead to files being unwantedly instrumented if the same filename exists somewhere else in the project directories.

-The created whitelist file is then set to AFL_LLVM_WHITELIST when you compile your program.
+The created whitelist file is then set to AFL_GCC_WHITELIST when you compile your program.
 For each file that didn't match the whitelist, the compiler will issue a warning at the end stating that no blocks were instrumented.
 If you didn't intend to instrument that file, then you can safely ignore that warning.

-For old LLVM versions this feature might require to be compiled with debug information (-g), however at least from llvm version 6.0 onwards this is not required anymore (and might hurt performance and crash detection, so better not use -g).